 Colorado state sales tax is imposed at a rate of 2.9%.
 Any sale made in Colorado may also be subject to state-administered local sales taxes.
-Tax rate information for state-administered local sales taxes is available online at Tax.Colorado.gov/how-to-look-up-sales-use-tax-rates.
+A sale may also be subject to self-collected home-rule city sales taxes, which are not administered by the Department.
+Tax rates for state-administered local sales taxes can be found online at Tax.Colorado.gov/how-to-look-up-sales-use-tax-rates.